hawk2012/rubypython/README.md

 2. The variables specify the Ruby version and the installation path.

-3. The Ruby source archive is downloaded by the `wget' command.
+3. The Ruby source archive is downloaded by the `wget` command.
 The archive is then unpacked to `/tmp`.

 4. Ruby is configured, compiled, and installed using the `./configure`, `make`, and `make install` commands.